tomh00/Real-Time-Akka-Chat-App/README.md

 ## Acknowledgments

 This project includes code based on the [akka-websockets-demo](https://github.com/amdelamar/akka-websockets-demo) repository by [amdelamar](https://github.com/amdelamar).
-I extend our gratitude for their open-source contribution, which inspired and assisted in the development of our chat application.
+I extend my gratitude for their open-source contribution, which inspired and assisted in the development of this chat application.

 ## Future Enhancements
 The chat app is actively being developed, and its current state is a work-in-progress with planned improvements and refinements: